ai/about-postcss/speech.md

 What is the difference between preprocessors and PostCSS?

-Preprocessors are a monolithic template language, when you mix your styles and code.
+Preprocessors are a monolithic template language, which mixes your style and code.

 PostCSS transforms your styles with a small JS function.
 All features are in modules.
 You can use one variable module or the other.